vxbinaca/archive-env-NG/FAQ.md

 __Do you make money off this?__

-No. It actually costs me money, and I don't accept donations.
+No. It actually costs me money.
 Please donate to the Internet Archive instead.

 __How do you save all these videos?__